-Once upon a time there were three friends- Cat, Bramble and Heron who lived by a lake.
+Once upon a time, there were three friends called Cat, Bramble and Heron who lived by a lake.

 First, Bramble slithered through the grass but all that he found was a pot as black as coal.
-Next, Cat sneaked along by the wall but all he found was an old fishbone.
-Finally, Heron flew down the road where he spied a pile of gold.
+Next, Cat crept along by the wall but all that he found was an old fishbone.
+Finally, Heron flew down the creek where he saw a pile of gold.

-So Heron, Cat and Bramble divided the gold into not one, not two but three bags.
-Then they decided to hide their gold.
+So, Heron, Cat and Bramble shared the gold into not one, not two but three bags.
+They decided to hide their fortune.

-First, Heron spread out his wings, took the bag in his beak and flew high over the lake.
+First, Heron spread out his wings, took the bag in his beak and flew away.
 Unfortunately, he saw his reflection in the water below.
-He thought that it was his brother so he called out, “Hello,” and as soon as he opened his beak, the gold scattered down like rain.
+He called out, “Hello,” and as soon as he opened his beak, the gold scattered down like leaves from a tree.

 Next, Cat crept along the wall and paused by a small hole.
-Unfortunately, Mr Mouse sneaked out and stole Cat’s gold.
+Unfortunately, Mr Mouse crept out and stole Cat’s gold.

 Finally, Bramble slithered along the hedgerows.
-Unfortunately, a thief sneaked by and stole Bramble’s bag of gold.
+Unfortunately, Mr Mouse crept by and stole Bramble’s bag of gold.

-And that is why to this very day, Heron is standing still in the water forever staring, still looking, looking, looking for his lost bag of gold.
+To this very day, Heron is standing still in the water forever staring and looking for his lost bag of gold.